ansible-collections/ansible.windows/docs/ansible.windows.win_powershell_module.rst

    - ``$Ansible.Changed`` can be set to ``true`` or ``false`` to reflect whether the module made a change or not.
 By default this is set to ``true``.
    - ``$Ansible.Failed`` can be set to ``true`` if the script wants to return the failure back to the controller.
    - ``$Ansible.Tmpdir`` is the path to a temporary directory to use as a scratch location that is cleaned up after the module has finished.
+   - ``$Ansible.Verbosity`` reveals Ansible's verbosity level for this play.
+Allows the script to set VerbosePreference/DebugPreference based on verbosity.
+Added in ``1.9.0``.
    - Any host/console output like ``Write-Host`` or ``[Console]::WriteLine`` is not considered an output object, they are returned as a string in *host_out* and *host_err*.
    - The module will skip running the script when in check mode unless the script defines ``[CmdletBinding(SupportsShouldProcess``]).